-Some 26 years ago, writer and photographer Mörat was responsible for bringing The Prodigy into the Kerrang! world.
-On March 4, 2019, as the news of Keith Flint’s tragic passing broke, he penned this heartfelt tribute to a man he came to know away from the stage – words that echo loudly, two years on…
+Writer and photographer Mörat was responsible for bringing The Prodigy into the Kerrang! world.
+On March 4, 2019, as the news of Keith Flint's tragic passing broke, he penned this heartfelt tribute to a man he came to know away from the stage – words that echo loudly…

 This one hurts.
 Fuck, they all hurt.
 We’ve lost too many in recent years, and it will never get any easier to deal with.
 But somehow this is different.
 The fire has gone out.
-At just 49 years old, Prodigy frontman Keith Flint died by suicide.
+At just 49 years old, Prodigy frontman Keith Flint died.
 The party is over.

 I first saw The Prodigy when they headlined the second stage at Glastonbury in June 1995.
 It was an accident.
 A couple of friends wanted to check them out, so we stumbled across the big field and waited for what seemed like an eternity.
 The booze was wearing off and had I realised that these were the same white-gloved ravers that I’d seen on telly dancing around to cat noises (the Charly single of 1991), I’d have gone elsewhere.
 Instead, they hit the stage with Break & Enter and the entire field went fucking nuts.
 We danced like maniacs; punks, bikers, hippies, ravers… disparate clans not giving a fuck.

 On Monday morning I went into Kerrang! and told our long-suffering then-editor, Phil Alexander, that I wanted to write a feature about them.
 Perhaps unsurprisingly, he said no. This was not a band that were on Kerrang!’s radar.
 At all.
 Hell, they weren’t even a band, just a bunch of button-pushing buffoons who were the antithesis of everything the magazine stood for.
 He continued, despite my pleas, to say no for the rest of the week.
 And the week after that.